Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 Performance

-CAD cells and ECFs have been demonstrated to successfully contain contaminated sediment and reduce occurrences of contaminants release into the water body.
-As CAD cells and ECFs primarily provide containment and disposal of contaminated sediments, as opposed to treatment, long-term performance is related to sustained containment and ensured through continued monitoring.
+CAD cells and ECFs have been demonstrated to successfully contain contaminated sediments and reduce occurrences of contaminant release into the waterbody.
+Long-term performance is related to sustained containment and ensured through continued monitoring.
 Similar to in situ capping, instances of failure are more common within the first six months after closure.
 In certain instances, performance has been affected by human interference.
-For example, propellers used near the CAD cell has shifted cap material in sites with poorly maintained institutional controls.
+For example, propeller use near the CAD cell has shifted cap material in sites with poorly maintained institutional controls.

 Measures to improve sustainability or promote ecological remediation

-• situate the disposal site near the location where sediments are removed, thereby reducing the distance required for in-water transportation of the material;
+• Locating the CAD cell near the location where sediments are removed, thereby reducing the distance required for in-water transportation of the material.

-• incorporate clean dredged sediment (for example, sediment removed in the creation of the CAD depression) into the capping layer.
-This reduces the cost of bringing in capping materials from off-site and transporting clean sediment off-site for reuse or disposal;
+• Incorporating clean dredged sediments (for example, sediments removed in the creation of the CAD depression) into the capping layer.
+This reduces the cost of bringing in capping materials from offsite and transporting clean sediments offsite for reuse or disposal.

-• before applying the cap, allow for sufficient time to achieve consolidation of the contaminated sediment within the cell.
-Consolidation will reduce occurrences of cell material resuspension and pooling out of the cell;
+• Consolidating contaminated sediments into the cell to reduce occurrences of cell material resuspension and pooling out of the cell.

-• place the cap materials gradually to reduce the amount of cap-fill mixing at the cell site;
+• Placing the cap materials gradually to reduce mixing between layers.

 Potential impacts of the application of the technology on human health